-Global AI Governance Regulations
+Global (Artificial Intelligence) AI Governance Regulations

 Governments and international organisations around the world are recognising the need for AI governance and are taking steps to formulate policies and regulations to guide its development and adoption.
 Here are some key examples of global AI governance regulations:

-- European Union (EU): The EU’s General Data Protection Regulation (GDPR) plays a pivotal role in governing the use of AI technologies.
+- European Union (EU): The EU’s General Data Protection Regulation (GDPR) plays a pivotal role in governing the use of AI systems.
 It regulates the collection, processing, and storage of personal data, including AI applications.
 Furthermore, the European Commission released the “Ethics Guidelines for Trustworthy AI”, providing guidance to developers and users of AI on principles such as transparency, fairness, and accountability.

 - Canada: The Government of Canada has published the “Directive on Automated Decision-Making”, which provides guidelines for federal organisations to ensure transparency, accountability, and human oversight in the use of automated decision-making systems, including AI.